jtesta/ssh-mitm/README.md

 As root, run the *install.sh* script.
 This will install prerequisites from the repositories, download the OpenSSH archive, verify its signature, compile it, and initialize a non-privileged environment to execute from.

+## Finding Targets

+The *JoesAwesomeSSHMITMVictimFinder.py* script makes finding targets on a LAN very easy.
+It will ARP spoof a block of IPs and sniff for SSH traffic for a short period of time before moving on to the next block.
+Any ongoing SSH connections originating from devices on the LAN are reported.

+By default, *JoesAwesomeSSHMITMVictimFinder.py* will ARP spoof and sniff only 5 IPs at a time for 20 seconds before moving onto the next block.
+These parameters can be tuned, though a trade-off exists: the more IPs that are spoofed at a time, the greater the chance you will catch an ongoing SSH connection, but also the greater the strain you will put on your puny network interface.
+Under too high of a load, your interface will start dropping frames, causing a denial-of-service and greatly raising suspicions (this is bad).
+The defaults shouldn't cause problems in most cases, though it'll take longer to find targets.
+The block size can be safely raised on low-utilization networks.

+Example:

+    # ./JoesAwesomeSSHMITMVictimFinder.py --interface enp0s3 --ignore-ips 10.11.12.50,10.11.12.53
+    Found local address 10.11.12.141 and adding to ignore list.
+    Using network CIDR 10.11.12.141/24.
+    Found default gateway: 10.11.12.1
+    IP blocks of size 5 will be spoofed for 20 seconds each.
+    The following IPs will be skipped: 10.11.12.50 10.11.12.53 10.11.12.141

+    Local clients:
+      * 10.11.12.70 -> 174.129.77.155:22
+      * 10.11.12.43 -> 10.11.99.2:22

+The above output shows that two devices on the LAN have created SSH connections (10.11.12.43 and 10.11.12.70); these can be targeted for a man-in-the-middle attack.
+Note, however, that in order to potentially intercept credentials, you'll have to wait for them to initiate a new connection.
+Impatient pentesters may opt to forcefully close existing SSH connections, to prompt users to create new ones immediately...

 ## Running The Attack

+0.)
+Run the *install.sh* script, as mentioned above (this only needs to be done once).

 1.)
 Run *sshd_mitm*: